Magnon-magnon coupling in synthetic ferrimagnets: Spin dynamics

 We can further increase the gap size by tilting the moments towards the out-of-plane, as we previously demonstrated in the symmetric cases~\cite{sud2020tunable}.
 Figures~\ref{fig4}(a-d) summarise the experimentally-measured $\theta$ dependence of the magnetic resonances.
 We performed peak position analysis for these $\theta$-dependent results as shown in Fig.~\ref{fig4}(e-h), together with $\Delta$-$\theta$ relationship plotted in Fig.~\ref{fig4}(i).
 Here $\Delta $ is defined as the minimum of the difference between the upper and lower resonance frequencies as shown in the Fig.~\ref{fig4}(i) inset.
 Our theoretical curves successfully reproduce the experimental results without any tunable parameters.
 As the out-of-plane field increases, the gap is enhanced in comparison with that due to the thickness asymmetry alone and might be attributed to an increase of $g_3$ (Eq.~(16)) with reducing $\theta$.
 The observed trend is further supported by repeated experiments with a sample with the inverted growth order, i.e. NiFe(3 nm)/Ru(0.4 nm)/NiFe(5 nm), demonstrating approximately the same quantitative behaviour as shown in Figs.~\ref{fig4}(i).
+This proves that the angle dependence of the gap is a robust feature independent of the assignment of top and bottom layers and small fluctuations in material parameters across different fabrication conditions.